 Instead of installing Python on each end-user's machine, you can work with a remote Python interpreter.
-This works the same as a web application, but uses Excel as the frontend instead of a web page in a browser.
+This works the same as a web application, but uses your spreadsheet as the frontend instead of a web page in a browser.
 A remote interpreter doesn't just work with the Desktop versions of Excel on Windows and macOS but additionally supports Google Sheets and Excel on the web for a full cloud experience.
-You can run the Python web server wherever it works best for you, whether that means using a cloud service or running a physical machine on premise.
+The remote interpreter runs everywhere where Python runs, including Linux, Docker and WSL (Windows Subsystem for Linux) and can be run on your local machine or deployed to a (serverless) cloud service or an on-premise server.

-Important: This feature is currently experimental and only covers parts of the RunPython API (UDFs are not yet supported).
+Important: This feature currently only covers parts of the RunPython API (UDFs are not yet supported).
 See also Limitations and Roadmap.